Eye protection for sports: How to choose sports goggles

 Not long ago, athletes rarely wore eyewear specifically designed to protect their eyes during sports, and sports-related eye injuries were widespread.

-Any sport in which balls, racquets or flying objects are present pose a potential for eye injury.
+Any sport in which balls, racquets or flying objects are present can pose a potential for eye injury.

 Sports such as racquetball, tennis and badminton may seem relatively harmless, but they involve objects moving at 60 miles per hour or faster.
 During a typical game, a racquetball can travel between 60 and 200 miles per hour.